alihassan-io/markdown-syntax/README.md

 Common text

-    Markup :  A Common text
+    Markup :  This is A Common text

 <!-- Italic -->